vertx-clojure/vertx/README.md

 keyword on the request.

-All additional features such that reading the query/form params, parse/write cookies, cors and fileuploads are provided with interceptors as plugable pieces:
+All additional features such that reading the query/form params, parse/write cookies, cors and file uploads are provided with interceptors as pluggable pieces:

 - `vertx.web.interceptors/uploads` parses the vertx uploaded file data structure and expose it as clojure maps under `:uploads` key.